 - Identify the big topics and important areas that need to be addressed to achieve your aim in the Primary Drivers, such as Patient Choice.
 Well-written Primary Drivers help you identify your process measures, which review the reliability of processes that might have an impact on the aim of the project.

 - Consider which activities can positively influence the Primary Drivers.
 In the case of Patient Choice it might be complaints or a ward round.
 These are Secondary Drivers, which can influence more than one Primary Driver and help you identify relevant Change Ideas.

 - Think very carefully about your Change Ideas.
-They should have an effect on least one Secondary Driver and help achieve your aim.
-These are the important changes that will go into your
+They should have an effect on at least one Secondary Driver and help achieve your aim.
+These are the important changes that will go into your project plan.

 Once you have a completed driver diagram (including identifying your projects) you are ready to begin project implementation.
 Driver diagrams therefore naturally lead into activities such as developing project plans and undertaking PDSA cycles.

 Where drivers are defined measurably and the driver diagram is used as a measurement framework for monitoring progress, time-series techniques such as statistical process control (SPC) can be applied.
 More information is in the Measurement for Improvement section.